The Road to the Sacred Valley: A Personal Tale of Peru’s Past and Present

 Divided into 25 regions, including the constitutional province of El Callao (home to Peru’s primary port), the capital, Lima, was founded by the Spanish in 1535.
 It became the heart of the Viceroyalty of Peru and, later, the capital of the Republic of Peru after independence in 1821.
 Today, Lima is home to nearly a third of the country’s population, while two-thirds of Peruvians live along the coastal region.

-Peruvians take immense pride in their culture, from their love of food and Pisco to their cherished Peruvian Paso horses and national football team—though, sadly, the team doesn't always bring home the win.
+Peruvians take immense pride in their culture, from their love of food and Pisco to their beautiful Peruvian Paso horses and national soccer team—though, sadly, the team doesn't always bring home the win.
 Family, music, and celebration are central to life here, making Peru a place where joy and festivity are deeply valued.

 When I first arrived in Peru, I was baffled by how often people were late—at times, it drove me crazy.
 But over time, I came to understand that in Peru, time is a much more fluid concept.
 This reflection made me realise how obsessed many Western cultures are with the clock, where every minute is scheduled, and life feels like a constant rush.
 In Peru, time moves at a slower pace.
 If someone shows up a little late, you just smile and call it "Peruvian time."